darksideoftheshmoo/VCellID-linux/README.md

 These dependencies can also be satisfied in Arch Linux (sorry for not providing instructions).

+Please note that, since package names change between distros, you must make sure that the correct packages are install to satisfy the dependencies.
+If autoreconf reports unmet dependencies, feel free to edit the configure.ac file if you are sure the correct packages are installed.

 ### Notes

 You may find details on how the automake/conf files are configured by opening them and reading the comments.